sumaiyamunira/twitter-profile-classification/README.md

 # Twitter Data Analysis - Gender Classification and Profile Analysis

 ## Overview
 This project performs a comprehensive analysis of Twitter user data, primarily focusing on identifying gender classifications (human vs. brand profiles) based on various features from user profiles.
-It utilizes natural language processing (NLP) techniques, sentiment analysis, text preprocessing, and machine learning models to classify Twitter profiles.
-This is achieved by analyzing the user's description, profile image, and other metadata to predict whether a profile represents a human or a brand.
+It utilizes natural language processing (NLP) techniques, sentiment analysis, text preprocessing and machine learning models to classify Twitter profiles.
+This is achieved by analyzing the user's description, profile image and other metadata to predict whether a profile represents a human or a brand.

-The dataset used for this analysis is **twitter_user_data.csv**, which contains **20,050 rows** of data, including user information such as profile descriptions, tweet counts, and follower counts.
+The dataset used for this analysis is **twitter_user_data.csv**, which contains **20,050 rows** of data, including user information such as profile descriptions, tweet counts and follower counts.

 ## Key Features